 A LbryumX-server for the LbryumX client.
 LbryumX is an extension of electrumx that provides the server side of LBRY Electrum Protocol.
 It sits between the LBRY daemon and LBRYCrd to provide SPV access to/from clients.

-Comparing to a full node, lightweight node does not store the whole blockchain and thus cannot fully verify any transaction.
-There are two kinds of lightweight nodes: those fully trusting an external service to determine wallet balance and validity of transactions (e.g. blockchain.info) and the apps implementing Simplified Payment Verification (SPV).
+Compared to a full node, lightweight node does not store the whole blockchain and thus cannot fully verify any transaction.
+There are two kinds of lightweight nodes: those fully trusting an external service to determine wallet balance and validity of transactions (e.g. blockchain.info), and apps implementing Simplified Payment Verification (SPV).
 SPV clients do not need to trust any particular service, but are more vulnerable to a 51% attack than full nodes.
 See Simplified Payment Verification for more info.

 M-of-N Multi-signature Transaction

 A transaction that can be spent using M signatures when N public keys are required (M is less or equal to N).
 Multi-signature transactions that only contain one OP_CHECKMULTISIG opcode while N is 3, 2 or 1 are considered standard.

 Main LBRY network and its blockchain.
 The term is mostly used in comparison to testnet.